 Shrubs growing in shade perform a variety of functions – from serving as a leafy foil to other plants, to lighting up dark areas with bright flowers or impressing with dramatic foliage.
 Small or low-growing shrubs can even be used for ground cover.

-Many of the shrubs we’ve picked are the perfect starting point for a shady bed or border.
-The shrub will be one of, if not the largest element in the border, informing the plants growing in front.
-Check out these tips for planting in shade once you’re ready to do so.
+Many of the shrubs we’ve picked below are the perfect starting point for a shady bed or border.
+The shrub will be one of the largest elements in your border, serving as a backdrop to the plants growing in front of it.

 Check out some of our favourite shrubs to grow in shade, below.

 When not in flower, hydrangeas are a good leafy backdrop for other plants, but when in flower they shine out in shady areas, particularly those with white flowers.
-Discover full growing advice in our hydrangea grow guide.
 Leave the spent blooms to provide winter interest and prune in spring.